First reading

 —General Instruction of the Roman Missal, §160

-As we unite in the procession to receive the sacrament of Christ’s Body and Blood in Communion, we express our unity by forming one procession to the altar to receive these gifts.
-Our bodily posture expresses our reverence towards this gift.
-Our ‘Amen’ to the acclamations of the Communion minister—‘The body of Christ, the Blood of Christ’—is our opportunity to affirm our faith and our commitment to mission.
-Our Christ entrusts himself to us so that we may be his ambassadors and so that his mission may reach the ends of the world.
+As we receive the sacrament of Christ’s Body and Blood in Communion, we express our unity and form one procession to the altar.
+Our bodily posture expresses our reverence for these gifts.
+Our ‘Amen’ in response to the Communion minister’s acclamations—‘The body of Christ, the Blood of Christ’—is our opportunity to affirm our faith and commitment to our mission.
+Christ entrusts himself to us so that we may be his ambassadors and extend his mission to the whole world.